maziac/lagmeter/Docs/LagMeasurements.md

     - Main joystick: With the special 1ms firmware the Ultrastik 360 joystick is nearly as fast as my other project, the FastestJoystick.
 So the Ultrastik is an excellent choice now for my cabinet.
     - The 2nd joystick: I had used a Buffalo as a 2nd attachable joystick (for 2 player games).
 This has been replaced by the FastestJoystick Teensy.
 2. Monitor: The Eizo introduces a delay of 1.5 frames delay which is far too big.
 This monitor needs to be exchanged.
+3. NUC vs Raspi: Clear win for the NUC.
+No need to change the HW.

 I started with a delay of 96-153ms for the whole system.
-Now (without monitor) I'm at 35-71ms.
-I have to buy a new (fast) monitor then I hope that I can reduce the original delay by about 50%.
+Now (with a new monitor, AOC-HDMI, and better joysticks) I'm at 39-74ms.
+I could reduce the original delay by about 50%.